Using UglifyJS's screw-ie8 Option in Gulp

 })

-Notice I'm using gulp-uglify/minifier instead of the standard gulp-uglify.
-This lets me pass my own version of uglify-js and gives more control over which UglifyJS version runs.
-The screw_ie8 flag needs to be set in both compress and mangle options to fully remove IE8 compatibility code.
-The gulp-rename plugin adds .min to the filename so the original and minified versions can coexist.
+I'm using gulp-uglify/minifier instead of the standard gulp-uglify.
+This lets me pass my own uglify-js version for more control.
+The screw_ie8 flag needs to be set in both compress and mangle to fully remove IE8 compatibility code. gulp-rename adds .min to the filename so original and minified versions coexist.

-With screw_ie8: true, UglifyJS removes workarounds for IE8's broken try/catch scoping, handles named function expressions normally instead of working around IE8 bugs, produces shorter variable names without IE8 reserved word restrictions, and skips checks for IE8-specific edge cases.
-The result is smaller bundles and faster execution in every browser that matters.
+With screw_ie8: true, UglifyJS removes workarounds for IE8's broken try/catch scoping, handles named function expressions normally, produces shorter variable names without IE8 reserved word restrictions, and skips IE8-specific edge cases.
+The result: smaller bundles and faster execution in every browser that matters.

 In 2016, IE8 usage was already negligible.
-Microsoft ended support for it in January 2016.
-If you're still coding for IE8 compatibility, you're optimizing for a dead platform at the expense of everyone else.
+Microsoft ended support in January 2016.
 This flag is about making a choice: support modern browsers well, or support dead browsers poorly.
-Choose modern.
+The right choice is modern.

 Microsoft understood this too.
 That same year, Edge 14 caught up with Firefox on web standards, showing they were finally moving past the IE era.

-Build tools have evolved significantly since 2016.
-Gulp is still around, but modern alternatives like Vite handle minification and optimization with less configuration and better performance.
+Build tools have evolved since 2016.
+Gulp is still around, but modern alternatives like Vite handle minification with less configuration and better performance.